Régine

 Dec 25, 1929 - Anderlecht, Belgium

-Régine Zylberberg (born Régina Zylberberg; 26 December 1929 – 1 May 2022), often known mononymously as Régine, was a Belgian-born French singer and nightclub impresario.
-She dubbed herself the "Queen of the Night".
+Régine Zylberberg (born Régina Zylberberg; 26 December 1929 – 1 May 2022), often known mononymously as Régine, was a Belgian-born French singer, actress, nightclub impresario, and businesswoman.

 Rachelle Zylberberg was born in Anderlecht, Belgium, to Polish Jewish parents, Joseph Zylberberg and Tauba Rodstein.
 She spent much of her early life in hiding from the Nazis in occupied wartime France.
 Abandoned in infancy by her unwed mother who moved to Argentina, she was 12 when her father was arrested by the Nazis.
 She hid in a convent, where she was reportedly beaten.
 After the war, she sold bras in the streets of Paris.
 Her father, Joseph, managed to survive the war.
 He opened a cafe in Paris's Belleville neighborhood.

-She had one son, Lionel, from her first husband Leon Rothcage, whom she married when she was 16.
+Zylberberg had one son, Lionel, from her first husband Leon Rothcage, whom she married when she was 17.

-Source: Article "Régine Zylberberg" from Wikipedia in English, licensed under CC-BY-SA 3.0.
+Source: Article "Régine Zylberberg" from Wikipedia in English, licensed under CC-BY-SA.

 Credits